pingcap/docs-tidb-operator/en/feature-gates.md

 # Feature Gates

 Feature gates are configuration switches that enable or disable specific features in TiDB Operator.
-These features are typically experimental, and enabling them might require restarting certain cluster components.
+These features are generally experimental, and enabling them might require restarting certain components for the changes to take effect.

 You can configure feature gates in the `spec.featureGates` field of the Cluster Custom Resource (CR).
 The following example shows how to enable the `FeatureModification` feature gate: